Standing Barbell Calf Raise Video Guide

 - Repeat for desired reps.

-Calf Raise Tips:
+Standing Barbell Calf Raise Tips

 - Keep the balls of your feet on the edge of the step.
 Don't let your feet come forward as this makes the exercise less challenging.